BurdetteLamar/minitest_log/markdown/readme/verdicts/template.md

 Each verdict method in ```MinitestLog``` is a wrapper for a corresponding ```Minitest``` assertion (or refutation).

-The wrapping verdict logs all details for the wrapped assertion.
+The verdict method logs all details for the assertion.

 The arguments for the verdict method and its assert method are the same, except that the verdict method adds a required leading verdict identifier.
 (Both allow an optional trailing message string.)